Advanced Angular: AI-Ready Architectures with Signals

 • Flux and “Redux” with the Eventing API

-• The new Signal Forms and the reactive graph
+• Signal Forms and the reactive graph

 • Combining Signal Forms with the Signal Store

-• Conditional validations
+• Conditional validation

-• Breaking down large forms into sub-forms
+• Breaking large forms down into subforms

 • Working with groups and arrays